drakefys2019/labs/_projects/lab9/lab9.md

 4. ##### **Enigmatic Symbolism**
   - ##### Each section in the treehouse is full of symbolic combinations.
 Please list each symbol you encountered in completing the treehouse, and what rules each symbol conveys.
   - ##### For any given puzzle, how do the combinations of symbols add to the complexity of finding the solution?
-  - ##### Describe a specific puzzle where the presence of certain symbols inhibited solving in an ideal way, or directed you towards a unique solution.
+  - ##### Describe a specific puzzle where the presence of certain symbols inhibited solving it in an ideal way or directed you toward a unique solution.

 **Final Journal Requirement:**

 After responding to one of the items above, discuss the solution to a particular puzzle that challenged you.
 Explain the mechanics of this puzzle in detail and how you came to understand them.
-If it helps, feel free to include screenshots or sketches of the puzzle.
+If it helps, feel free to include screenshots or sketches of the puzzle. -->